 This module is designed for students to enable them to examine the philosophical basis of research and evaluate different research methods used in health and social science.
-The module will provide students with the opportunity to develop their ability in preparing a detailed research proposal within the field of their own profession/speciality.
-Ethical and legal aspects of research studies will also be considered in the module.

 This module will be classroom based covering the theory and practice of research methods; online learning will be used to support teaching and learning.